develprr/metamatic-blog/_posts/2019-10-12-object-oriented-coding-is-improved-functional-coding.markdown

 ## OOP Is FP On Steroids

-Most publications that attack the object oriented programmiog (OOP) paradigm make the mistake that they confuse some very basic principles.
+Most publications that criticize the object oriented programmiog (OOP) paradigm make the mistake that they confuse some very basic principles.
 Most notably, advocates of functional programming (FP) commonly base their claims on assumption that the "immutability principle" is a specific feature of the FP alone which - in their view - cannot be applied in OOP at all.